himanshu007-creator/SFC-foundations/README.md

 # :heavy_plus_sign:Contributions
 We welcome developers to contribute in our project.
 Their efforts will be supporting a noble cause , and they will get Hands-on experience with their skills.

+# HOW TO START ❓
+-fork this repo
+- drop a :star:
+- make changes in forked repo
+- make pull request
+- get it merged
+- repeat :repeat: